 The group was opened to visitors in October 2011 with 13 individuals which increased trekking places for mountain gorillas in Rushaga sector.

-Nshongi Gorilla family was had been launched in 2009 to the visitors as the largest family to be habituated in Bwindi Impenetrable National Park with 36 family members leaving together in harmony.
+Established in 2009, the Nshongi Gorilla family was introduced to visitors as the largest habituated family in Bwindi Impenetrable National Park, comprising 36 members living together harmoniously.

 Visit Rushaga sector in Bwindi by booking with us as we help you secure your availability for permits to the sector and as well uncover the beauty around the Switzerland of Uganda through a tailor made safari to the mist jungle.